Leo-Corporation/LeoCorpLibrary-Web/documentation/Load-a-file.md

 </details>

 The `ListViewContentXML()` method allows you to load a XML file that contains a listview's content.
-We recommand that you use these following parameters for your ListView:
+We recommend that you use these following parameters for your ListView:

 - ``Details`` vue mode
 - ``FullRowSelect`` = true